Frakes median real estate price is $118,513, which is less expensive than 85.9% of Kentucky neighborhoods and 93.1% of all U.S. neighborhoods.

 Of particular note, 11.6% of the people in the Frakes neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, one of the unique characteristics of the Frakes neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.7% of the neighborhoods in America.
+In addition, the Frakes neighborhood stands out for having an average per capita income lower than 95.7% of the neighborhoods in the United States.

 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 35 residents per square mile, Frakes is less crowded than 91.8% of all U.S. neighborhoods.